Operator splitting for dissipative delay equations: The delay semigroup

-The extra condition about the Banach space in (b) is important, as a counterexample by Kurtz and Pierre \cite{Kurtz-Pierre} shows.
+The extra condition about the Banach space in b) is important, as a counterexample by Kurtz and Pierre \cite{Kurtz-Pierre} shows.
 Nevertheless, one can fairly relax this condition by requiring that $X$ has uniformly G\^ateaux differentiable norm, see Kobayashi \cite{Kobayashi2}.
 It seems to be folklore that a separable Banach space can be equivalently renormed such that the new norm has this differentiability property.
-Note however, that for a Hilbert space $H$ and $1<p<\infty$, the norm of the $H$-valued Bochner space $\Ell^p(H)$ is uniformly G\^ateaux differentiable (by a result of Day \cite{day1} the space $\Ell^p(H)$ space is uniformly convex and uniformly smooth, which is even more than what is required; see also Diestel \cite[Sec.2.3]{diestel}).
-All in all we note that the above theorem is applicable in the situation of the delay equation, i.e., for the semigroups $\calT_1$ and $\calT_2$ on the product space $\calE=H\times \Ell^p([-1,0];H)$, as described above.
-Notice too that one has to endow the product space with an appropriate smooth and uniformly convex product norm (see Clarkson \cite{Clarkson}).

 After all these preparations, we obtain the following general convergence result. \begin{theorem} Suppose that Assumption \ref{ass:1} holds.
 Consider the delay equation \eqref{delay} and the splitting of the operator $\calG=\calA_1+\calA_2$ described above.
-For every $p\in (1,\infty)$ the sequential splitting given by the formulae (SPk/1) and (SPk/2) and Lie splitting converge in $H\times \Ell^p([-1,0],\tau;H)$. \end{theorem}
+For every $p\in (1,\infty)$ the sequential and the Lie splittings converge in $H\times \Ell^p([-1,0],\tau;H)$. \end{theorem}